kimai/kimai/var/docs/invoices.md

   - file extension: filename must end with `.xlsx`
   - PRO: good for exporting, creating enhanced reports with an office software package
 - `ODS`
-  - Open Document Format (ODF) or OASIS, is the OpenOffice.org XML file format for spreadsheets used by OpenOffice, LibreOffice, StarCalc and others
+  - Open Document Spreadsheet or OASIS, is the OpenOffice.org XML file format for spreadsheets supported by OpenOffice, LibreOffice, StarCalc, Microsoft and others
   - file extension: filename must end with `.ods`
   - Pros: open format - good for exporting, creating enhanced reports with an office software package
   - our recommended spreadsheet format